Below are a few of the questions we get asked, frequently:

 Can I do courses for Level 7 Certification?

 Registration in courses for Level 7 certification is considered special permission.
-If you are interested in registering for graduate level courses by special permission, the following criteria must be met:
+Permission to complete education courses is sometimes given to non-program students after on-program students register.
+We have a special permissions request review process via the Academic Programs Office.
+In assessing each request, we take into account a number of things such as, but not limited to, whether the course is available to non-program students, if there are pre-requisites/co-requisites required, etc. If you are interested in registering for graduate level courses by special permission, the following criteria must be met:

 - The student must be enrolled in, or have completed, a Masters program.